- Only available on Star Labtop Mk IV and Star LabTop Mk III

 sudo add-apt-repository ppa:starlabs/ppa sudo apt update sudo apt install fwupd

-sudo pacman -Sy fwupd flashrom-starlabs
+sudo pacman -Sy fwupd-git flashrom-starlabs

 Instructions for other distributions will be added once fwupd 1.5.6 is available.
+If you are not using one of the distributions listed above, it is possible to install coreboot using a Live USB.

 Disable BIOS Lock